-If you’re a regular screencaster or YouTube video maker you’ll know how useful it can be to show which keys you’re pressing on your screen as you press them.
+If you’re a screencaster or a YouTube video maker you’ll know how useful it can be to show which keys you’re pressing on your screen, as you press them.

-Mac and Windows screencasters have access to a wide array of apps designed specifically to display key presses on screen as they are typed with macOS tool Screenflick perhaps the best known.
+Mac and Windows screencasters have access to an array of apps designed specifically to display key presses on screen as they are typed.
+The macOS tool Screenflick is perhaps the best known.

-But for Ubuntu?
-You’ll want to try Screenkey.
+But is there a similar app for Ubuntu?
+Yes – try Screenkey.

-Screenkey is a free, open-source alternative to Screenflick designed for use on Linux desktops, like Ubuntu.
-When run the app shows each key press on screen as it’s pressed (and while you record, perhaps using the hidden GNOME Shell screen recorder).
+Screenkey is a free, open-source alternative to Screenflick designed for use on Linux desktops like Ubuntu.
+When run, the app will show each key press on screen as you press it (ideally while you record using the GNOME Shell screen recorder or other tool).

-The majority of Ubuntu users won’t have much use for this tool.
-But for the 0.25% making video tutorials, explanatory gifs, or other how-to related content?
-For them Screenkey will be invaluable.
+The majority of Ubuntu users don’t need this tool.
+But the 0.25% making video tutorials, explanatory gifs, or other how-to related content?
+For them Screenkey is invaluable.

 Put simply: if you need to illustrate actions associated with a specific keyboard shortcut or command in a screenshot or video clip there is nothing easier to use than this.

 Screenkey features multi-monitor support, lets you customise font size, font style, and font colour, and offers a crop of advanced settings to control position, timing, opacity, specific character key presses, and more.

 You can also choose what shortcut activates the app, and decide whether multimedia keys (e.g., volume, pause, brightness, etc) are supported or not.

 One tip: use a modern, comprehensive font for best results.
 I find Deja Vu Sans (available in Ubuntu out-of-the-box) pretty decent.